It doesn’t matter if you have owned a car for a few years or a few decades; you have probably heard about a loose alternator belt before.

 This will cause the car to stall completely, and you will become stranded on the road, because there is no chance that you can start it again when the car battery is completely drained.

 6. Dead Battery

-If the alternator belt is a little bit loose, it can charge the car battery but not good enough.
+If the alternator belt is a little bit loose, it might charge the car battery, but not well enough.
 This is most noticeable when you are trying to start the car.
 If it sounds exhausted on the starter, it can be a sign of a loose alternator belt.

-If it gets bad enough, it can even cause the car battery to be completely dead the next time you are trying to start your car.
+If it gets bad enough, it can even cause the car battery to be completely dead the next time you try to start your car.

 Just tighten it or replace it?

 To determine if you should replace or tighten the alternator belt, you need to look at the belt.
 If it has cracks or looks very dry, it is definitely time to replace the alternator belt.

 When buying a new belt, you need to compare it with the old belt to make sure you got the same length, as many car models can have many different belt lengths depending on the utilities like power steering, air condition, etc.